Is CrossFit safe during pregnancy?

 There are definitely movements you will want to modify during your pregnancy.
 In the first trimester, you may not modify any movements and that is totally fine.
 Your body doesn’t usually change much (from the outside, anyway) during the first twelve weeks so you should be able to continue working out as normal if you feel up to it.
 In the second and third trimesters, though, your body takes on some major physical changes and you will most likely need to modify some movements.
 Again, do what you feel comfortable with and stop immediately if something doesn’t feel right.
 Here are some modifications to consider after the first trimester (or earlier, depending on your needs):

 - Abdominal Exercises – You want to avoid activities (including sleeping) that have you lying flat on your back, such as sit ups and crunches, which can restrict blood flow.
 To get a good core workout, you can hang from a pull up bar and do knee raises or straight leg raises.
 Or, if you have access to an exercise ball, you can do sit ups or crunches from a reclined position, as opposed to flat on your back.
 Planks are also perfectly safe during pregnancy, as long as you do not have diastasis recti.
 I really like Knocked Up Fitness’ guide on when it is safe to do planks during pregnancy.
 I actually have noticed some “coning” of my belly when doing planks, so I am modifying with some of the other suggested abdominal strengthening exercises.
+There are a lot of other CrossFit movements that engage your abs that you may not even think of, such as any type of kipping, pull ups, muscle ups, and toes to bar.
+If you do notice any coning in your belly or any discomfort, it’s time to stop doing these movements.
+BirthFit is another really great resource for what to look out for and modifications during and after pregnancy.

 - Rope Climbs – I, for one, am not a huge fan of being that far from the ground during pregnancy.
 This one is up to you, I guess, but why risk it?
 You can substitute with modified rope climbs, which is simply using the rope to pull yourself up from lying on the ground.
 Your coach should be able to guide you on this one.